regenerativeag/regenerativeag.github.io/docs/community-guide/chatrooms.md

 A room for saying hello and sharing a little about your interests and involvements in regenerative ag.

 ### **`#connect-💬`**
-(🗑) A private room for guests & active members to connect. _Proposed: Messages are deleted after 7 days._
+(🔒🗑) A private room for guests & members to connect. _Proposed: Messages are deleted after 7 days._

 ### **`#community-💞`**
-(🗑 🔒) A private space for active members to connect. _Proposed: Messages are deleted after 14 days._
+(🔒🗑) A private space for members to connect. _Proposed: Messages are deleted after 14 days._

 ### **`#projects-📔`**
 (🔒) Share about your projects and follow along others' projects.
 Feel free to create threads for large projects, short projects, and ideas.